 Start off by creaming the butter and the brown sugar in a small bowl.

-Once it’s creamed, press it into the bottom of a 9″ x 13″ casserole dish.
+Once the sugar and butter are creamed, press the ingredients into the bottom of a 9″ x 13″ casserole dish.
 (I was using a 9″ x 9″ when I took the pictures – you can see a larger pan in the video below).

-(Place the cake pan on a cookie sheet when you bake it with some tin foil, in case some juices do run over.
-You won’t have as much to clean up).
+TIP 2: Place the cake pan on a cookie sheet when you bake it with some tin foil, in case some juices do run over.
+You won’t have as much to clean up.

 Add the eggs and mix them in well and set the bowl to the side.

-In a large bowl (I promise this is the last bowl), measure out the cake flour.
-Alternate adding the banana mix and the sugar mix into the cake flour.
-Mix well.
+In a large bowl, add the cake flour.
+Alternate adding the banana mixture and the sugar mixture into the cake flour and mix until well blended.

 How do you make cake flour from all-purpose flour?

 Once the banana cake ingredients are mixed well, pour the batter over the brown sugar, bananas, and pecans.
-Bake it for one hour, until your knife or cake tester comes out clean.
+Bake it for one hour or until your knife or cake tester comes out clean.

-Once it cooks, let it cool, and then invert it onto a platter.
+Once it cooks, let it cool for about an hour and then invert it onto a platter.
 I inverted the cake and got pretty excited at the look.
-Ain’t it pretty?
+It’s such a pretty upside down cake.

-This praline pecan banana cake is the gooiest, richest, and most wonderfully moist banana cake recipe from scratch.
+This praline pecan banana cake is the gooiest, richest, and most wonderfully moist banana cake recipe.
 I brought a piece out to my hubby, who was working in the garage, to take a bite.
 He took the entire plate!

 It’s a super moist cake.
 And if you love bananas and pecans, you’ll love this!